- Acorn Winter Squash | Key Growing Information

-By the way, in a separate article we explain Why Some Winter Squash Tastes Better Than Others, detailing the variables that factor in to create a great-tasting squash, and defining the qualities most sought after in breeding superior winter squash and edible pumpkins — one of our breeding team's strong suits.
+By the way, in a separate article we explain Why Some Winter Squash Tastes Better Than Others.
+The article lists the variables that factor in to creating a great-tasting squash, and defines the qualities most sought after by people breeding superior winter squash and edible pumpkins — one of our own breeding team's strong suits.
 Follow these best-practice guidelines as you choose, grow, harvest, and store your squash, so that no matter what variety you grow, it tastes great when it comes time to eat it.

 Whether you're brand new to growing or a seasoned winter squash expert, I hope this information encourages you to make space for at least one delicious new variety or type of winter squash this season.

-I consider kabocha to be the pinnacle of winter squash, and I have been known to carry on ad infinitum about them — the dry, flaky texture; the incomparable sweetness; the complex flavor; the edible skin; the incredibly long storage.
-Kabocha is the winter squash of record in Japan, and I often wonder when it will finally see the limelight here in the US.
-The texture is more like that of roasted red potato, so if you are among those who think that squash eats like baby food, you will find kabocha to be a welcome change.
+I consider kabocha to be the pinnacle of winter squash, and I have been known to carry on ad infinitum about them — the dry, flaky texture; the incomparable sweetness; the complex flavor; the edible skin; the incredibly long storage…!
+Kabocha is the winter squash of record in Japan, and I've often wondered when it will finally see the limelight here in the US.
+(Johnny's breeding team spent over 25 years creating 'Winter Blush' and 'Sweet Jade' to that end — as you can see from this infographic, good breeding takes time.)
+Kabocha texture is more like that of roasted red potato, so if you are among those who think that squash eats like baby food, you will find this type to be a welcome change.
 A few of us at Johnny's research farm keep personal stashes of 'Winter Sweet', and around the first of February it starts showing up in the lunchroom.
 If you have not roasted a properly cured kabocha squash on a cold winter night, you are really missing out — here's one of my favorite recipes!
-Learn More

 Butternuts are the ideal "ingredient" squash.
 While they are perfectly fine roasted on their own with a little butter and salt, their smooth, moist texture and uncomplicated sweetness make them the perfect base for pies, soups, curries — you name it, butternuts can adapt to the recipe.
 Johnny's has bred two workhorse butternuts with high sugars and more manageable size, 'Metro PMR' and 'JWS 6823 PMR'.
-They also feature good powdery mildew resistance and short vines that professional growers will appreciate.
-Our recent AAS-Winner, 'Butterscotch PMR', is the most flavorful of all, and features the same PMR, and an even shorter vine than 'Metro' or 'JWS 6823.'
-So now we have all the bases covered, no matter what your butternut needs may be.
-Long storage is another benefit of butternuts, although the diminutive 'Butterscotch' will only keep for a couple of months.
-Learn More
+They also feature good powdery mildew resistance (PMR) and short vines that professional growers will appreciate.
+Our 2014